-The description of the quality improvement initiative should be clear and include the key services or processes to improve.
-The outcomes of this initiative and how it is linked or is important to the unit's mission should also be clearly described.
-See Table 1 above for guidance on composing the Outcome section.
+Assessment The description of the quality improvement Sub Unit Division Coordinator initiative should be clear and include the key The Assessment services or processes to improve.
+The outcomes of section should fyu@siena.edu this initiative and how it is linked or is important to include a the unit's or sub-unit's mission should also be description of the 1) Title of the Quality Initiative clearly described.
+See Table 1 above for guidance procedure used to on composing the Outcome section. collect data 2) Identify the Outcome: Briefly describe the quality improvement initiative you worked on this past year and why?
+Please identify the outcome(s) for this initiative.